-At Sleep Health MD, which has offices in Los Gatos, Sunnyvale, Watsonville and Santa Cruz, California, Dr. Tony Masri, Dr. Aaron Morse, and Dr. Shehla Huseni help many patients who deal with sleeping problems.
+At Sleep Health MD, which has offices in Los Gatos, Sunnyvale, Watsonville and Santa Cruz, California, Dr. Aaron Morse and Dr. Shehla Huseni help many patients who deal with sleeping problems.
 The sleep specialists are experts in sleep studies and can diagnose many different sleep disorders.

 Polysomnography is a technical term for a sleep study.
 The test tracks and records many sleep elements while a person sleeps, including: